KittyNeverDies/BAC.Public/README.md

 >During injection, additional annotations are added to the used application libraries.
 Our application does not let this happen.
 ### About Files
 >Temp.py - it is temp file what start if programm is installed.
->BAC.py - main file , what starts with your programm.
+>BAC.py - main file , what starts with your program.
+### Necessarily
+>Change File Names , and path to collect file